University of the Rockies Catalog - Student Support, Health, and Safety

 Limitations Regarding Career Services

 Certain positions presented on the career services webpage of University of the Rockies may include licensure or certification as a prerequisite to employment.
-Licensure requirements vary by state and in some cases may not be met by completion of a degree program at University of the Rockies, and may require separate application or testing.
+Licensure requirements vary by state, and in some cases may not be met by completion of a degree program at University of the Rockies, as they may require separate application or testing.
 It is the sole responsibility of the student or alumnus to perform his or her own careful background research when seeking licensure or certification in any state.

 University of the Rockies does not guarantee employment to any applicant as a result of his or her application, acceptance, attendance, or graduation in any program.
 University of the Rockies does not verify the content of job postings that are presented on the University website, and therefore makes no representations or guarantees about the accuracy of positions or contact information listed.
 University of the Rockies is not responsible for consequences that may follow from application to jobs listed on the University website.
 The inclusion of an employer’s job posting on this site shall not be construed as an endorsement of the employer (or of any religious or political point of view promoted by the employer) by University of the Rockies or any of its affiliates, and does not constitute a guarantee that a job is available with a given employer.